310mc/https-310mc.github.io-tl/source/_posts/tropical/epilogue.md

 {% endbubble %}

 {% bubble Midori smilesoft2 %}
-Wow, it’s practically a full house… I can see a lot of people carrying the collab merch between us and “Tropical Island Troppeys”.
+Wow, it’s practically a full house… I can see a lot of people carrying the collab merch between us and ‘Tropical Troppeys’.

 Their hiatus meant no new merchandising, but thanks to this live show, they were able to make new merch to sell… Just that alone makes this project worthwhile.

 …Ah!
 That person is holding a super rare uchiwa fan…![^1] Those were only given out during the screening premiere of the cartoon…!

-I wonder if this means there are “Tropical Island Troppeys” fans in the audience, too… Were they also sad when they first heard about the hiatus…?
+I wonder if this means there are ‘Tropical Troppeys’ fans in the audience, too… Were they also sad when they first heard about the hiatus…?
 {% endbubble %}

 {% bubble Kanata norsmile %}
 everything has to come to an [end], isn’t that right?

-but that [end] is why we are here — because you love [tropical island troppeys], yes?
+but that [end] is why we are here — because you love [tropical troppeys], yes?
 {% endbubble %}

 {% bubble Midori smilesoft %}